Trench Box 101

 - Preventing workers from falling into excavations by using barriers etc.

-How do Trench Boxes Work?
+How does a Trench Box Work?

 A trench box is a two-sided system that is used in manual excavation.
 They come in both aluminium and steel.
 They are relatively simple devices, by their very nature and the purpose they serve they have to be.
 Trench boxes are made up two sheets, called shields, and the spreaders.
 Spreaders are adjustable beams which run perpendicular to the sheets and function as braces to prevent collapse.